Individual Assessment & Group Learning

 Group Format

 Offered as a live online course via Zoom (camera MUST be on).
-One session per week, each lasting two hours.
-Approx. 10-15 participants per group.
+One session per week, each lasting 90min.
+Approx. 15 participants per group.

 Privacy